afnan-shakeel/ADAM-IAM/Docs/doc.md

-# Custom IAM System Project Structure
+# IAM System Project Structure

 ## Overview
 This document outlines the recommended project folder structure for a Custom IAM system incorporating advanced features such as RBAC, ABAC, a Policy Engine, Identity Federation, SSO, and more.